 Oil on canvas

 Tolkien's Misty Mountains find their inspirational roots in the legend of Skirmir found in the Poetic Edda, the collection of anonymous Old Norse poems.
-In that story, the hero Skirmir has to pass over them but with ever present threat of mountain giants and troll caves.

 This painting is inspired by the 'Pinnacles', five peaks of the Whakapapa region of the central North Island of New Zealand.